Analysis | Trump’s increasingly brazen pleas for a manufactured October Surprise

-And since then, the brazenness of the ploy has only become clearer.
+And since then, the brazenness of the ploy has become only clearer.

-The Post’s Devlin Barrett and Josh Dawsey reported late Wednesday that Trump and his advisers have floated firing FBI Director Christopher A. Wray and that Barr’s fate is also in the balance because of their noncompliance with Trump’s wishes.
+The Washington Post’s Devlin Barrett and Josh Dawsey reported late Wednesday that Trump and his advisers have floated firing FBI Director Christopher A. Wray and that Barr’s fate is also in the balance because of their noncompliance with Trump’s wishes.
 The internal deliberations suggest even more strongly that Trump is growing more desperate for something — anything — to aid his reelection.

 And several aspects of it all reinforce that.

 The first is the scattershot nature of the pleas.
 Trump’s requests are both wide-ranging and nonspecific.
-He said he wanted information released not just on his 2020 opponent Joe Biden’s supposed wrongdoing, but also information pertaining to Hillary Clinton and Barack Obama, all of whom he’s suggested have engaged in, well, something criminal.
-So to recap, Trump wants dirt on each of arguably the three most high-profile Democrats of his political career, including both his presidential predecessor and his 2016 and 2020 electoral opponents.
+He said he wanted information released not just on supposed wrongdoing by his 2020 opponent, Joe Biden, but also information pertaining to Hillary Clinton and President Barack Obama, all of whom he has suggested have engaged in, well, something criminal.
+So to recap, Trump wants dirt on each of arguably the three most high-profile Democrats of the past decade, including both his presidential predecessor and his 2016 and 2020 electoral opponents.
 Is it possible all three could have done something wrong?
 Theoretically!
 But the fact that he’s targeting all three at once doesn’t exactly suggest this is a focused effort.

 And in each case, it’s not even clear what Trump thinks they did wrong.
-He asked Pompeo to release more details of Clinton’s emails, for instance, but hasn’t said precisely why that’s relevant to a case that was closed long ago with no criminal charges.
+He asked Pompeo to release more details of Clinton’s emails from her time as secretary of state, for instance, but hasn’t said precisely why that’s relevant to a case that was closed long ago with no criminal charges.
 As for Obama’s and Biden’s proximity to the Russia investigation?
 Trump has never really made it clear what he thinks they did wrong, apart from attaching the nebulous, scandal-esque term “Obamagate” to it.
 (Barr, by contrast, has said Obama’s and Biden’s roles in the Russia investigation weren’t even worthy of investigating, and a related unmasking probe recently closed quietly without any charges for anyone involved — or even a public report.)

 What’s more, as Barrett and Dawsey report, the White House hasn’t even told Wray precisely what it wants him to disclose: